UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM3DemoMachine.md

 ## Network communication with libFLNL

 The M3DemoMachine app is using libFLNL to publish the robot states and read incoming commands over a TCP/IP connection.
+Together with the use of an FLNLHelper object (`UIserver = new FLNLHelper(robot, "192.168.6.2");`), the library allows to send the robot state at every control loop (`UIserver->sendState();` within the `M3DemoMachine::hwStateUpdate(void)` method) and send and process incoming commands.
+CORC app is here acting as a server on the specified IP (and port, optional, default is 2048) to which client application can connect to.

 ![FLNL communication](../img/FLNLUnity.png)

-TODO
+An exemple class to process incoming states and send/receive commands from a Unity or Matlab script (client side) can be found [here](https://github.com/UniMelbHumanRoboticsLab/CORC-UI-Demo).